codex-academy/codex-js-checker/README.md

 ![](code-checker.jpg)

-We also want these two things to happen automagically, and run whenever we update our code.
+We would also like these two things to happen automagically, and run whenever we save our code.
 The checker will tell us which line number of our code it found the problem, and what it thinks the problem is.
+We can do this, and see the results on the command line.

 ## Option 1: Easy - install for each project